Alcatraz Federal Penitentiary: Prison life and the cells

 The penitentiary established a very strict regimen of rules and regulations under the title "the Rules and Regulations for the Government and Discipline of the United States Penal and Correctional Institutions" and also a "Daily Routine of Work and Counts" to be followed by the prisoners and also the guards.
 Copies of these were provided to the prisoners to read and follow.
 Inmates were basically entitled to food, clothing, shelter, and medical attention.
 Anything else was seen as a privilege.
-Inmates were given a blue shirt, grey pants (blue and white in later years), cotton long underwear, socks and a blue handkerchief; the wearing of caps was forbidden in the cellhouse.
+Inmates were given a blue shirt, grey pants (blue and white in later years), webbed belt, cotton long underwear, socks and a blue handkerchief; the wearing of caps was forbidden in the cellhouse.

 Cells were expected to be kept tidy and in good order.
 Any dangerous article found in the cells or on inmates such as money, narcotics, intoxicating substances or tools which had the potential to inflict injury or assist in an escape attempt was considered contraband and made the prisoners eligible for disciplinary action.
 It was compulsory for prisoners to shave in their cells three times a week.
 Attempting to bribe, intimidate, or assault prison officers was seen as a very serious offense.
 African-Americans were segregated from the rest in cell designation due to racial abuse being prevalent.

 Toilet paper, matches, soap, and cleanser were issued to the cells on Tuesdays and Saturdays, and inmates could request hot water and a mop to clean their cells.
 The bars, windows and floors of the prison were cleaned on a daily basis.
-In earlier years there was a strict code of silence but by the 1950s this had relaxed and talking was permitted in the cellhouse and dining hall provided conversations were quiet and there was no shouting, loud talking, whistling or singing.
+In earlier years there was a strict code of silence, but by the 1950s this had relaxed and talking was permitted in the cellhouse and dining hall, provided conversations were quiet and there was no shouting, loud talking, whistling or singing.

-Prisoners would be woken at 6:30 am, and sent to breakfast at 6:55 am.
-After returning to the cell, inmates then had to tidy their cell and place the waste basket outside.
-At 7:30 am, work started in the shifts for those privileged enough to do so, punctuated by a whistle, and prisoners would have to go through a metal detector during work shifts.
-If assigned a job, prisoners had to accept that line of work; prisoners were not permitted to have money in their possessions but earnings went into a prisoner's Trust Fund.
+Prisoners would be awakened at 6:30 a.m., and sent to breakfast at 6:55 a.m.
+After returning to the cell, inmates then had to tidy their cell and place the wastebasket outside.
+At 7:30 a.m., work started in the shifts for those privileged enough to do so, punctuated by a whistle, and prisoners would have to go through a metal detector during work shifts.
+If assigned a job, prisoners had to accept that line of work; prisoners were not permitted to have money in their possessions, but earnings went into a prisoner's Trust Fund.